Dyalog/APLCourse/docs/dfns-and-assignment.md

 4. The function `Sum` is now defined in your workspace.
 Try the expression `3 Sum 4`.

 ## Problem set 2
+The following problems can be solved with single-line dfns.

 1. Eggs

 	A recipe serving 4 people uses 3 eggs.
 Write the function `Eggs` which computes the number of eggs which need cracking to serve `⍵` people.
 Using a fraction of an egg requires that a whole egg be cracked.